steffenhaug/plox/report.md

 Technicalities should never limit creative expression -- any desired visual effect should be achievable.

-Especially text rasterization, as an instance of rasterization of _implicit geometry_, is quite complex to do efficiently on a GPU, and this system went through quite a lot of iteration.
+Especially text rasterization, as an example of rasterization of _implicit geometry_, is quite complex to do efficiently on a GPU, and this system went through quite a lot of iteration.
 This process, and other details, is outlined in depth in a separate document -- a diary I wrote daily as I worked on the project.
 The diary is quite unstructured, but it contains details about everything that did not end up making it in to the project, and details about the process of discovery.
-This report contains a brief summary of everything that _did_ make it, with rationale and the bare minimal needed deetail.

 Text rasterization is what ended up being the bulk of the work, and this report will focus on the trade-off between the two best approaches i could find, and modifications i made to suit the goals of the project.
+I have read everything i could possibly dig up on hardware-accelerated text rasterization on the internet, and as far as I can tell, the approaches outlined here are de facto state of the art when it comes to scale-independent text rendering.

 A last point worth mentioning briefly is performance.
 The goals of the project is first and foremost _correctness above all_, at the